spring-boot-actions/spring-boot-bake/README.md

 1. Extract `JAR` file from the Spring Boot fat JAR archive to `/spring-boot-archive`
 2. Generate `/docker-entrypoint.sh` script
 3. Configure JVM options via `ARG` and `ENV` for the Docker image
-4. Copy Spring Boot layers from `spring-boot-archive`
+4. Copy Spring Boot layers from `/spring-boot-archive` to `/spring-boot`

 > **Note**
 > Starting from Spring Boot 2.4, layering is enabled by default.